Traditional Media is Not Dead

 But, there are plenty of opportunities for B2B marketers to to re-imagine traditional media tactics with a digital twist.
 Successful B2B marketers are bringing new trade audiences to their existing blog content and land/offer pages with digital trade media products.
 Marketers are buying digital ads to supplement print with B2B trade publications, most of which pre-segment their audiences and have many high-quality digital outreach and lead-generation offerings available, including proprietary email blasts, webinar partnerships, white paper downloads, etc.

 What’s the Outlook for B2C Marketers?

-B2C marketers should note that TV/Cable ad spending is still at $70.83 billion out of a $249 billion total spend, and will only decline, according to eMarketer, -2.2 percent in 2019, mostly because there are no major elections or big events like Olympics or World Cup.
+B2C marketers should note that TV/Cable ad spending is still at $70.83 billion out of a $249 billion total spend, and will only decline, according to eMarketer, -2.2 percent in 2019.
+The slight decline might be in large part due to having fewer big viewership events in 2019.
+While the Women’s World Cup Soccer will pile on viewers, in 2019 there are no major elections it’s a non-Olympics year.

 Amazon’s TV spend is up 290% to 35 million for the 2018 holiday season. -Kantar Media

 It’s not a coincidence that Amazon, the fastest growing digital platform, increased its spend in traditional TV media dramatically at the end of 2018.
 By the way, Amazon as a US digital ad platform rich with shopper data, is putting ads on the very distribution platform where so many American’s buy, and is taking ad spend share from almost all traditional media providers.